FAQ

 Ticketing

-You can buy your day ticket at the ticket office in the reception pavilion or via the online ticketing service, and pick up your wristband at the reception desk.
+You can purchase your day pass at the service pavilion's ticket office or online, and pick up your wristband at the reception.

 No, it's not compulsory, but it's highly recommended to ensure a place on busy days and to reduce waiting times at the box office.
 Accepted methods of payment: bank transfer, credit and debit cards.